wolfiex/safecyclelondon/README.md

 # SafeCycleLondon
 A *proof of concept* web application to allow route planning, and tracking whilst using a mobile device with glonass/gps capability.
-If you plan on using something like this regularly, we need to create an independant server and mobile app!
+If you plan on using something like this regularly, we need to create an indipendant server and mobile app!

 ## References